No script

 17. Vulturul Negru, Oradea

-In the far West of the country the city of Oradea is known as the Art Nouveau capital of Romania.
-There are over 20 beautiful buildings famous for their architectural value, all of which have been restored in recent years.
+In the far west of Romania, Oradea is known as the country's Art Nouveau capital, with over 20 restored buildings famous for their architectural value.

-The building stretches across two street fronts, with a high ground floor and four stories.
-It is made of two main wings connected by a glazed passage housing a shopping gallery and features an asymmetric façade to the river.
+Spanning two street fronts with a high ground floor and four stories, the building features two wings connected by a glazed passage with a shopping gallery.
+Its asymmetric façade faces the river.

 18. Bruck House, Timisoara